Marc Bernal: International career

 Bernal was called up to a training camp for the Spain U16s in October 2022.
 In August 2023, he was named to a training camp for the Spain U18s.
 He was named to the final squad for the Spain U17s at the 2023 FIFA U-17 World Cup.

 He was named to the final squad for the Spain U17s at the 2024 UEFA European Under-17 Championship.

 Bernal debuted with the Catalonia team in a friendly 2–1 win over Palestine on 18 November 2025.

+In 2026, Bernal was called up to the Spanish national team's provisional squad ahead of the 2026 FIFA World Cup, but did not make the final squad.
+Consequently, he debuted on 4 June 2026 in a pre-tournament friendly against Iraq, at age 19.

 Style of play

 Bernal is a 6'4 versatile left-footed midfielder who usually plays as a defensive midfielder, but can also play more offensively if required.
 He has a robust physique, and has great passing skills.
 He is level headed and can pass well under pressure.
-He has also drawn the comparison of Busquets.
-Hansi Flick has praised him, and he has even said "Marc Bernal can become the best midfielder in the world!"
+He has also drawn the comparison of Sergio Busquets.
+Barcelona coach Hansi Flick has shown strong faith in his potential, making clear to the player that he remains his second-choice defensive midfielder and expressing continued confidence in his long-term role within the first team.